LeapMaster/AnjularJS-Shopping-Cart/README.md

 * Products hard-coded, need to set up Java API to handle database management
 * Products can be searched and sorted Ascending/Descending, order can be reset with single button
 * Live shopping cart appears with added products and their info, working button to remove each product from order
+* Java API is implemented, allowing for querying all products, insert, and delete
+* Admin page is built to facilitate easy product data management

 ## To Do

-* Build Java API for product database, and implement
 * Allow custom quantity for each product in order
-* Allow order submission and database storage
+* Allow order submission and access on admin page
-* Allow product adding/deleting

 ## Current roadblocks